arcadebridge/arcadeidleengine-website/docfx_project/articles/basic-concepts.md

 ## Processors
-These are kind of like a machines which processes Pickables.
+These are kind of like a machines which processes Items.
 Process can do [selling](#sellers), [spawning](#spawners), or [transforming](#transformers).

 ### Sellers
-It sells desired pickables by using their sell value and sellable properties.
+It sells desired Items by using their sell value and sellable properties.
 There are 2 kinds of Sellers.
-One is `PickableSellerFloatingText` and the other is `PickableSellerFloatingImage`
+One is `ItemSellerFloatingText` and the other is `ItemSellerFloatingImage`

 Some `IntVariable` are treated with extra stuff and they are called `Resource`.
 These are things like coin, money, wood or so on.
 You can use `ResourceAnimator` along with the `ResourceTargetImage` to create animated image effect when resource changes.
 You also need to make sure that the GameObject has the IntVariableMonitor.

 ### Spawners
-`PickableSourceSpawner` spawns Pickables using a pool.
+`ItemSourceSpawner` spawns Items using a pool.
 It can be then collected by a GameObject that has `InventoryManager` component.

 ### Transformers
-The script defines a class that is responsible for collecting, modifying, and stockpiling pickable items according to specified rules and timers.
+The script defines a class that is responsible for collecting, modifying, and stockpiling items according to specified rules and timers.
 This class manages the transition of items between unmodified and modified states, with the modification process influenced by an upgradeable work speed.
 It utilizes coroutines and timers to manage item collection and processing.

 > [!WARNING]
-> Ensure that the number of text fields in `PickableTransformerMultipleCondition` matches the number of input fields in the `MultipleConditionRuleset`.
+> Ensure that the number of text fields in `ItemTransformerMultipleCondition` matches the number of input fields in the `MultipleConditionRuleset`.
 If they do not match, an error will be printed out in the console.

----

-## Tween Feedbacks
-Simple scripts that allows you to define any custom feedback effects.
-You can create new feedback effects by changing the properties, or implementing new behaviours by deriving from `TweenFeedback`.
-It's mostly used in [gathering](#gathering), when chopping trees for example.

----

 ## Workers
 Workers can be spawned using `WorkerManager`.
 You can controll all the workers who has been spawned from the same manager.
 In the asset, you can see two most common features, pausing and resuming all the workers.

-There are two different versions of workers, one has the extra `PickableGatherer` so they can gather gatherables.
+There are two different versions of workers, one has the extra `ItemGatherer` so they can gather gatherables.
 Create new worker prefabs and assign them to the WorkerManager's so you can spawn and control them.

+## Tween Feedbacks
+Simple scripts that allows you to define any custom feedback effects.
+You can create new feedback effects by changing the properties, or implementing new behaviours by deriving from `TweenFeedback`.
+It's mostly used in [gathering](#gathering), when chopping trees for example.